ezraroi/Human-AI-Collab/output/manuscript_sections.md

 THE UNIFIED DIAGNOSIS:
 PSB happens when Channel 1 is completely bypassed:
 1. User asks question
-2. AI provides complete answer (Channel 2 only - pure semantic)
+2. AI provides symbolic content (Channel 2), and the user treats it as sufficient without engaging Channel 1.
-3. User passively consumes (no embodied simulation required)
+3. User passively consumes (no embodied verification engaged)
 4. No "spacious vs tight" checking (Channel 1 offline)
 5. No writing/materialization (no integration point)
-6. Alpha function never activates
+6. Alpha-function processing fails to engage robustly

 The result: Knowledge flows through without transformation.
 Like trying to digest without a stomach.
-Beta elements remain beta elements.\*\*
+Beta elements remain beta elements.

 ---